Disease worlds models are essential for personalised medicine [Work in progress]

 $L(M(X_i^{t_1})) \le L(M(X_i^{t_2})), \quad t_1 < t_2$

+Commonly, existing ML models struggle with predicting a time point that is too far away from now on.
 This condition ensures the diagnostic utility of the synthetic artifacts is reliable, even for future unseen timepoints.

-Definition 1.2: Individual Characterizability
+Definition 1.4: Individual Characterisability

-A sequence of artifacts ${X_i^t}_{t=0}^{t=D_i}$ is individually characterizable if there exists an identification function $I: \mathcal{X} \to {1, …, N}$ (where $\mathcal{X}$ is the space of all possible sequences) that can identify the individual $i$ from their generated sequence with a high probability $\beta$ close to 1.
+Identifiability: There exists an identification function $I$ that can identify the individual $i$ from their generated sequence with a high probability $\beta$ close to 1.

-$\mathbb{P}(I({X_i^t}_{t=0}^{t=D_i}) = i) \ge \beta$
+$\mathbb{P}(I({X_i^t}_{t=0}^{t=E_i}) = i) \ge \beta$

-This ensures that the sequence contains a unique signature of the individual’s disease progression, preventing the model from generating generic sequences or wrong sequences.
 An example of such an ientification function $I$ is an unsupervised contrastive clustering algorithm at a very granular level.

 How to train such a Disease World Model